BunLabs/MeasurementConverter/README.md

 - Fahrenheit to Celsius
 - Cups, teaspoons and tablespoons to milliliters

 Measurements are converted in place.
-If the unit can't be determined exactly (e.g. 350 ° instead of 177 °C' or 350 °C) it will show all possible interpretations in the tooltip, and keep the original text.
+If the unit can't be determined exactly (e.g. `350 °` instead of `350 °F` or `350 °C`) it will show all possible interpretations in the tooltip, and keep the original text.